 I still feel good about their purchase as we DID review the finance company’s paper work as well, making sure we still felt comfortable with what they were providing.

 The USDA Loan is a no down payment loan, put in place to populate the rural areas of the United States.
 The property cannot produce income, for example, it cannot be used as a rental property or any kind of farmland.
-The USDA loan has household income caps, meaning you can’t make too much money as a household.
+USDA Loans have household income caps, meaning you can’t make too much money as a household.
 For a family under 5 people, the income cap is usually around $75,000, but that varies on the county.
 The home needs to be built, move-in ready, and not sitting on too much land.
 The value of the land cannot exceed more than 30% of the entire property.
 My job here as a loan officer assistant is to go over some basic information and see if you can qualify for this type of loan.
 Compared to a conventional loan, the credit requirements are much easier to meet.
 A 640 credit score is required.
 We would like to see at least 2 years of job history, and also 2 years of rental history.
 If you qualify for the rural development loan, you will be assisted by a loan officer who can go over this information in more detail, and let you know your pre-approval amount.
 If you don’t have a realtor we will assign one for you, and you can get out there and start shopping for a home.
 If you have any questions or concerns during the process, your loan officer will be able to assist you.
 We hope to hear from you soon.

 Let Consumer Real Estate help you get started in the pursuit of purchasing a new home!